Building A Resume That Showcases Your Marketable Ministry Skills

 Your resume will get 5-10 seconds maximum.
 As will the rest.

-It is black and white, yes or no.
+It is black and white; yes or no.

 Your resume needs to stand out.

-In the first 5-10 seconds, from the group of 30, 40, or 50.
+In the first 5-10 seconds, from a group of 30, 40, or 50.

 This doesn’t mean